AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

 Common inputs Options
 =====================

-**Important**: because the inputs file is handled by the  portion of the code, any quantities you specify in scientific notation, must take the form 1.e5 and not 1.d5—the ‘d’ specifier is not recognized.
+**Important**: because the inputs file is handled by the C portion of the code, any quantities you specify in scientific notation, must take the form 1.e5 and not 1.d5—the ‘d’ specifier is not recognized.

-Additionally, note that in , all quantities are in CGS units.
+Additionally, note that in Castro, all quantities are in CGS units.

 Problem Geometry
 ----------------

-The geometry namespace is used by  to define the computational domain.
+The geometry namespace is used by BoxLib to define the computational domain.
 The main parameters here are:

 -  : physical location of low corner of the